How to get help by phone during COVID-19

 [If you have internet access, please keep phone lines open for those with phone-only access; use websites, chats, and email including http://www.ourclearview.org/

-Halton 311 is a three-digit, telephone number providing access to Halton government services, including Town of Oakville and non-emergency police.
+311 is Halton's three-digit telephone helpline (dial 3-1-1) providing access to Halton government services, including Town of Oakville and non-emergency police.
 You can request a service or get general information.
 Translation in many languages.
-Dial 3-1-1, or 905-825-6000,

 Our Ward 3 Councillors will help if you cannot get the information you need from 311 or 211: